streamr-dev/network/packages/broker/README.md

 The broker node extends the minimal network node provided by the [streamr-network](https://github.com/streamr-dev/network) library with
-- client-facing support for foreign protocols (e.g. HTTP, MQTT) via adapters
+- client-facing support for foreign protocols (e.g. HTTP, MQTT) via plugins
 - support for long-term persistence of data using Apache Cassandra.

 ## Table of Contents